fernandams/alura-tracker/README.md

 The Alura Tracker allows users to manage their tasks and track the time spent on each activity.

+The project is currently live in production.
+You can access it at [https://alura-tracker-fernandams.vercel.app/](https://alura-tracker-fernandams.vercel.app/).

 ## Requirements used during development

 - Node: v21.6.1